commandAGI/commandAGI/docs/tutorials/advanced/training-agents.md

 # Training Agents Tutorial

-This tutorial will guide you through the process of training AI agents to use computers with commandAGI2's gym framework.
+This tutorial will guide you through the process of training AI agents to use computers with commandAGI's gym framework.
 You'll learn how to set up environments, create agents, and train them to perform tasks.

 ## Introduction

-commandAGI2's gym framework is inspired by OpenAI Gym and provides a standardized interface for training agents to use computers.
+commandAGI's gym framework is inspired by OpenAI Gym and provides a standardized interface for training agents to use computers.
 This allows you to:

 - Train agents to automate UI interactions
 - Evaluate agent performance on specific tasks